-- Get some ideas from the students. - Discuss the experiment that you have for them.
+- Get some ideas from the students.
+They may need some prompting! - Discuss the experiment that you have for them.

-Repeat the same questions followed by discussions about plants' need for leaves and water.
+Repeat the same questions followed by discussions about plants' need for water.
 Discuss the additional experiments that they will set up.